If you have ever explored the various settings for a document in Microsoft Word, then you probably encountered the Page Setup dialog box.

-Fortunately you have a lot of control over how your documents print as well, and you can even customize the number of pages of your document that print on a single sheet of paper.
-So continue reading below to learn ow to print two pages of a document on one sheet of paper in Word 2010.
+Fortunately, you have a lot of control over how your documents print as well, and you can even customize the number of pages of your document that print on a single sheet of paper.
+So continue reading below to learn how to print two pages of a document on one sheet of paper in Word 2010.

-Print Two Pages Per Sheet in Word 2010
+How to Print Two Pages Per Sheet in Word 2010 (Guide with Pictures)

 The tutorial below will teach you how to print two pages on one sheet for the document that you are currently editing.
 This will not change the default settings so that every document prints this way.
 So any future document that you print from Word 2010 will print with one page per sheet.
 This is important to keep in mind if you will be switching between one and two pages per sheet with any regularity.